swa15aug/git-github/README.md

 # git-github
-project git - git hub
+project git - git
+this is for tutorial purpose